Beyond Colors, Letters, and Numbers….. Expanding Your Child’s Vocabulary

 Kids on the autism spectrum are often obsessed with numbers, letters, and colors because they exhibit visual strengths (vs. those who are more auditory or “words” based).
-Some kids on the spectrum are so adept at this that they are reading at 2 (It’s officially called hyperlexia).
+Some kids on the spectrum are so adept at this that they are reading at two.
+(It’s officially called hyperlexia).

 However, becoming fixated on numbers, colors, letters, and shapes to the exclusion of learning other new information is a concern.
 A mother is the best judge of that because you’re the one who is with him the most and can assess intellectual interest vs. obsession.
-If he’s truly fixated, help gently expand his interests not by halting the praise, but by pointing out another way for him to look at things - Little truck, garbage truck, fast truck, loud truck, rather than always blue/red/yellow truck.

-Begin to ask for items by function, “What do you wear on your feet?”
-“Which one says, “Moo?”
+Begin to ask for items by function: “What do you wear on your feet?”
+“Which one says, ‘Moo?’”
 “What do you ride?”

 Sometimes kids “get stuck” on certain words or patterns because we’re not giving them anything new to learn.
 To avoid this with your child, analyze your own words when talking to him.
 Are you always pointing out the color of an object, or asking him to count, or deferring to his favorite books or puzzles with shapes and letters?
 If you are, shake it up!
 Change what you talk about.
 MAKE yourself expand your own language you use to talk to him so that he can expand his language too.

 If you’d like to SEE examples of teaching new words to toddlers, check out my DVD Teach Me To Talk.
 It’s full of therapy clips with real toddlers learning new words during play!